tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The Order of Alice itself.

 Mister Neither didn’t just start the story.
-He was the story.
-And I was standing in his footnotes.
+He *was* the story.
+And right now, I was standing in his footnotes.

-The only question now was: Where did he go?
+The only question now was: where did he go?
+Alice had banished him from her story.
+Did it kill him?
+Unmake him?

-Was he still out there?
+Or was he still out there?
 Grieving a girl who left him behind?
 Or had he—

 **Click.**

 The light overhead hissed.

-Then burst\*.\*
+Burst.

 Darkness swallowed the chamber like floodwater.

 A high, brittle giggle spilled from the walls.
 Too bright.
-Too *young.*
+Too childlike\*.\*

 My chest seized.
 My wrist beeped.